-UK guide • Redesign without losing SEO • Practical checklist
+UK guide • SEO-safe redesign • Practical checklist

 Website redesign checklist

-Redesigning your website should improve enquiries, clarity and speed — without breaking pages, losing rankings, or confusing existing customers.
+A redesign should improve enquiries, clarity and speed without breaking important pages, losing rankings or making the website harder to use.

 Quick priorities

-• Map old URLs to new URLs (301 redirects)
+• Map old URLs to new URLs where needed

-A redesign should be a business upgrade, not a cosmetic one.
-If you know what you’re improving, decisions become obvious.
+A redesign should be a business improvement, not only a cosmetic one.

 More enquiries